ianlmorgan/tweezepy/docs/install.rst

 Running tests
 *************

-If you installed from source, you should run the unit tests to make sure everything worked properly.
+If you installed from source, you should run the tests to make sure everything worked properly.
 From the root of the source directory, run:

 .. code-block:: bash